oxfordmmm/Bugflow_DSL2/readme.md

 A bacterial sequencing data pipeline

 ## Overview
 DSL2 version of Bug-flow DSL1: A pipeline for mapping followed by variant calling and de novo assembly of Illumina short read libraries.
-The pipeline is developed for use by the Modernising Medical Microbiology consortium, based at the University of Oxford.
+The pipeline is developed for use by the Modernising Medical Microbiology consortium based at the University of Oxford.